lukestringer90/ShakingAlertView/README.md

 } HashTechnique;
 ```

 `HashTechniqueNone` is used if no technique is specified, like in the `initWithAlertTitle:checkForPassword` and `initWithAlertTitle:checkForPassword:onCorrectPassword:onDismissalWithoutPassword` constructors.
+Here the entered string is compared with given plaintext password using a simple `isEqualToString:`  evaluation.

 ## Acknowledgements
 `NSData+Base64.h/m` and `b64.h/m` from [aqtoolkit](https://github.com/AlanQuatermain/aqtoolkit) by [AlanQuatermain](https://github.com/AlanQuatermain)